Free on Board (FOB) meaning

 Definition

-Free on Board (FOB) is a shipping term that specifies the point at which the ownership and responsibility of goods transfer from the seller to the buyer.
-It is commonly used in international trade to delineate who pays for shipping costs and who bears the risk during transportation.
+FOB is an abbreviation for Free on Board used in the shipping terminology to define the point exactly at which the ownership of goods and responsibility of goods transfer from the seller to the buyer.
+This, in international trade, is used often when placing an order by buyers to outline who should pay shipping costs and who assumes the risk during transport.

 Types of FOB: